 I am one of the co-founders of Presentation Guru, a digital magazine for public speaking professionals.
 This post is part of a series designed to share the great content on Presentation Guru with the Manner of Speaking community.

 Have you ever sat in the audience, waiting for a presentation to begin?
-To prepare for the next speaker, the organizers display the title slide to the speaker’s PowerPoint presentation.
+To prepare for the next speaker, the organizers display the title slide to the speaker’s slide presentation.
 Usually, such slides display some or all of the following information:

 - Title of the presentation